-Here are the outfits I wore with photos:
+Here are the outfits I wore, complete with photos:

-OUTERWEAR: For zodiac cruises and landings in Antarctica, on top of my base layer and second layer I added my Quark-provided parka, Fera Niseko waterproof pants, Quark-provided boots, Buff, North Face beanie, sunglasses, OR waterproof mittens with a Hot Hands hand warmer inside each one, and Quark-provided life vest.
+OUTERWEAR: For zodiac cruises and landings in Antarctica, on top of my base layer and second layer I added my Quark-provided parka, waterproof pants, Quark-provided boots, Buff, North Face beanie, sunglasses, waterproof mittens with a Hot Hands hand warmer inside each one, and Quark-provided life vest.

 KAYAKING: Kayaking in Antarctica requires specialized outerwear that will likely be provided by your expedition.
 On top of my base layer and second layer, I wore a full-body drysuit, booties, life vest, and kayaking skirt, all provided by Quark.
 I added my Buff, North Face beanie, sunglasses, and OR waterproof mittens with a Hot Hands hand warmer inside each one.

-ON THE BOAT: For hanging out on the boat, you want to be comfortable.
-I wore my Athleta Stronger Hoodie (honestly, this is THE BEST HOODIE IN THE WORLD — cozy, long, and a beautiful shape), any random t-shirt, and my Gap GFAST Blackout leggings, and I kept on my sock liners, Hot Hands hand warmers (on my toes), and Heat Holders socks for added coziness, plus tall black leather Ugg boots that worked both inside and outside.
+ON THE BOAT: For hanging out on the boat, the dress code is casual — you want to be comfortable.
+I wore my Athleta Stronger Hoodie (no longer sold but this one is similar and cool), any random t-shirt, and my Gap leggings, and I kept on my sock liners, Hot Hands hand warmers (on my toes), and Heat Holders socks for added coziness, plus tall black leather Ugg boots that worked both inside and outside.
 Between my morning and afternoon excursions, I just threw the hoodie on top of my base layers and added the boots.